saurabh9921/Decentralized-Lottery-application/README.md

     Use Remix ide to Compile and Deploy Smart Contracts

 <h4>4.
 Configure Frontend</h4>
 Update the contract address and ABI in the frontend code.
-Open LotteryDApp/src/constants.js and update the following variables with your deployed contract details: const ContractAddress = 'YOUR_CONTRACT_ADDRESS';
+Open LotteryDApp/src/constants.js and update the following variables with your deployed contract details:<br>
+  const ContractAddress = 'YOUR_CONTRACT_ADDRESS';<br>
   const ContractABI = YOUR_CONTRACT_ABI;

 <h4>5.
 Run the Application</h4>